 Water column profiling will be undertaken during backfilling activities.
-For both CMP IV and V, there are two monitoring stations for Water Column Profiling.
+There are two monitoring stations for Water Column Profiling.
 Their locations are mobile, and will be dependent on the position of the disposal barge at the time of monitoring.
 The two mobile monitoring stations will be approximately 100 m upstream and downstream of the disposal area, respectively.